 - EPA is evaluating current groundwater monitoring data and other environmental investigative data gathered during the implementation of the Maryland Department of Environment (MDE) Voluntary Clean up Program (VCP) Response Action Plan (April 2010) activities and the MDE Oil Clean up Program investigative/remediation activities.

-- Based on EPA’s review of the current environmental information, groundwater and human health indicator determinations will be made in the late 2012 and posted on the website in early 2013.
+- Based on EPA's review of the current environmental information, groundwater and human health indicator determinations were made on February 20, 2013.

 - In the 1940s, the National Plastic Products Company constructed the facility building.
 The facility was purchased by Ametech, Inc. in 1977.
 The site was sold to the Ketema in 1988.
 From 1996 - 2001, Specialty Filaments, Inc. (SFI) acquired and operated the Ketema Corporation facility and the facility's name changed to SFI Odenton Plant .
 Operations at the SFI Odenton Plant included extruding plastic into threads and fibers used in various products.
 The existing warehouse was sold to Intercontinental Export Import, Inc. (IEI), and was used for storage of plastic pellets and recyclable plastic products.
 The building was purchased in 2008 by StonebridgeCarras LLC (StonebridgeCarras), and is being considered for new development.
 Under the VCP RAP, in the Spring of 2012 StonebridgeCarras demolished the warehouse building structure, except the slab floor and partial basement.
 Also in the Fall of 2012 the floor was backfilled with soil.